 - Don't forget to test and validate your HTML and CSS files - I'll be checking both.

 Add a few more articles to your blog, so the content is at least a couple of screens long.
 Then have a look at this example as a starting point.
 Build a menu system at the top of your lab which contains links to each of the blog posts within the page using

 id attributes and

 a elements.
+Give some extra visual style to the menu system.
 Note: If you do complete the advanced section of this lab, be sure to indicate this in the title you give your lab (i.e. Lab 6 Standard & Advanced).